South Ronaldsay: Geography and geology

 With an area of 4980 ha, it is the fourth largest of the Orkney islands after The Mainland, Hoy and Sanday.
 Ferries sail from Burwick on the island to John o' Groats on the Scottish mainland and from St Margaret's Hope to Gills Bay.

 South Ronaldsay's main village is St Margaret's Hope, Orkney's third largest settlement.
-It is named either after Margaret, Maid of Norway, the heir to the Scottish throne who died in Orkney age seven or possibly St. Margaret.
+It is named either after Margaret, Maid of Norway, the heir to the Scottish throne who died in Orkney age seven or possibly Saint Margaret of Scotland.
 The village has a small blacksmith's museum and is known for its annual Boys' Ploughing Match.
 During this event young girls and boys dressed in dark jackets play the part of the horses and young boys using miniature ploughs compete with one another at ploughing a 4-foot square rig in the nearby sands.